IF WE STAND VERY STILL, NO ONE WILL NOTICE

 20th of February – 20th of April, 2007

 Mailbox 141, 141–143 Flinders Lane, Melbourne

 In the eighteen small wooden mailboxes of Mailbox 141, for a period of two months, small scale, imaginary journeys were made visible and endangered animals took to the stage.

-If we stand very still no one will notice featured collage works on original postcards collected from various countries neither of us have yet to visit, and watercolour and pencil drawings on paper.
-In this collection, polar bears sport bright yellow floatation devices (to make easier their long arctic swims).
-They jostled for space alongside owls bearing precious stones, and miniature oncillas from South America there to assist with the untying of one's eyelashes.
+If we stand very still no one will notice featured collage works on original postcards collected from various countries neither of us had visited, and watercolour and pencil drawings on paper.
+In this collection, polar bears sported bright yellow floatation devices (to make easier their long arctic swims).
+They jostled for space alongside owls bearing precious stones, and miniature oncillas from South America ready to assist with the untying of one’s eyelashes.

-'Posted' in the glass fronted mailboxes of Mailbox 141, these new works were placed in a loose, house of cards formations to give impression of having been recently delivered and awaiting collection.
-A delicate, loosely constructed, handful of mail, depicting imaginary lands where pink diamonds litter the Japanese skyline, and newly found companions are not to be trusted.
+‘Posted’ in the glass fronted mailboxes of Mailbox 141, these new works were placed in loose, house-of-cards formations, to give the impression of having been recently delivered and awaiting collection.
+A delicate, loosely constructed, handful of mail, depicting imaginary lands where pink diamonds littered the Japanese skyline, and newly found companions were not to be trusted.

 List of works

 (Left to right, top to bottom)